 The Last Time I Tried to Get Sober

-My anxiety was not totally unfounded.
 It’s a big deal “coming out” to a world of drinkers; especially since for so long (so long) drinking has just been part of my identity.
-And, shall we recognize the elephant here?
-We do own a wine bar, which ironically was dreamed up and put in to motion during my first 90 days of sobriety a few years ago.
+Ironically, the idea for our wine bar was dreamed up during my first ninety days of sobriety a few years earlier.

 I waffled because I was scared.
-There I said it.

 But in the end it was more important to me to be authentic and honest than it was to keep this clean little secret.
 (Ha)